ncsa/ncsa-shib-idp/README.md

-Once a new Docker container image has been pushed to [Docker Hub](https://hub.docker.com/repository/docker/ncsa/shib-idp/), we need to update the local container instances on cadocker-dev, cadocker1, and cadocker2 (in that order), testing as we go.
+Once a new Docker container image has been pushed to [Docker Hub](https://hub.docker.com/repository/docker/ncsa/shib-idp/), we need to update the local container instances on barge-dev, barge1, and barge2 (in that order), testing as we go.
 Updating the container consists of stopping the container, removing the container, cleaning up references to the container, and starting the container again (which will pull in the latest tagged container version).